vzaccaria/procjs/README.md

     }
     ...

-`eps` can be used to parse the output of `jsps` and may be given different *keywords*.
-It applies some similarity metrics as found in module `stringsim` to reorder and pretty print process information (in reverse order, so best matches are shown at the end of the list):
+`eps` can be used to parse the output of `jsps` and may be given different *keywords* to be used for sorting the output. `eps` applies some similarity metrics (from module `stringsim`) to reorder and pretty print process information (in reverse order, so best matches are shown at the end of the list):

     > jsps -ec | eps 'core'
      ...